northeastern-rc/rc-public-documentation/docs/source/runningjobs/understandingqueuing.md

 - Running (R): The job is currently running.
 - Completed (CG): The job has been completed successfully.

-A complete list of job states can be found in the Slurm documentation.
+A complete list of job states can be found in the ([Slurm documentation](https://slurm.schedmd.com/documentation.html)).

 ## Tips for Efficient Queue Usage